-Stocks seek direction ahead of Trump-Biden debate
+Stocks slide ahead of Trump-Biden debate

-September is on pace to be a down month for U.S. stocks
+September is on pace to be a down month for US stocks

-Stock futures dipped Tuesday morning ahead of the first presidential debate between President Donald Trump and Democratic candidate Joe Biden.
+Stocks were declining sharply Tuesday afternoon ahead of the first presidential debate between President Donald Trump and Democratic candidate Joe Biden.

 Continue Reading Below